 ASUS MX27AQ 27″ WQHD IPS Eye Care Frameless Monitor

-ASUS MX27AQ is an another great choice for eye-friendly monitors.
-It comes with a 27″ 2560 x 1440 IPS display panel and provides a gets you a frameless screen.
+ASUS MX27AQ is another great choice for eye-friendly monitors.
+It comes with a 27″ 2560 x 1440 IPS display panel and provides you a frameless screen.
 This one also has ASUS Eye Care Technology and this includes features like Flicker Free display and Blue Light Filter for less eye fatigue and eye strain.
 With an OSD menu, you can choose between different brightness and blue light levels.
-AH-IPS panel with wide 178° viewing angles minimize color shifting.
+AH-IPS panel with wide 178° viewing angles minimizes color shifting.

 BenQ GW2765HT 27″ LED-Lit Monitor

-BenQ GW2765HT has lots of ports on it; VGA, DVI-D, Display Port and HDMI.
-It’s built in speakers provide enough audio quality for general purpose.
+BenQ GW2765HT has lots of ports on it; VGA, DVI-D, Display Port, and HDMI.
+Its built-in speakers provide enough audio quality for general purposes.
 Like other high-class monitors, it has a nice menu to choose between modes like Standard, Movie, Game, Photo, sRGB, Reading and Eco.
 I should say that Eco Mode will really help you to save some money by lowering electric bills.
-When choosing your new monitor, consider BenQ GW2765HT and read it’s reviews from different users.
+When choosing your new monitor, consider BenQ GW2765HT and read its reviews from different users.

 BenQ BL2711U 27″ 3840×2160 IPS Monitor

-BL2711U is a 27″ IPS monitor with 4K2K HD resoluiton with 20,000,000:1 Dynamic Contrast Ratio for exceptional color accuracy.
+BL2711U is a 27″ IPS monitor with 4K2K HD resolution with 20,000,000:1 Dynamic Contrast Ratio for exceptional color accuracy.
 To prevent eye strain and eye fatigue, it comes with Zero Flicker and Low Blue Light technology.
 It renders colors professionally with 100% sRGB and Rec.
 709 color space.
-For ergonomics, you can easily adjust it’s height and rotation for best viewing experience.
+For ergonomics, you can easily adjust its height and rotation for the best viewing experience.

 If you are a designer, this could be the best monitor choice for you because it has CAD/CAM mode that offers superior contrast on 3D color lines.
-It also has the Animation Mode that enhances the creation process and provides great experience for designers.
+It also has the Animation Mode that enhances the creative process and provides a great experience for designers.
 PIP and PBP are also available on BL2711U.
-There are Display Port, DVI-D and HDMI ports on this monitor and you should definitely read user reviews for it.
+There are Display Port, DVI-D, and HDMI ports on this monitor and you should definitely read user reviews for it.

 ASUS VX24AH 23.8″ WQHD IPS Eye Care Monitor

 ASUS VX24AH has a VGA port and two HDMI ports with MHL support on it.
 This one would be a great choice for anyone wants a decent monitor for both console or pc gaming and office work.
-You can also pick two or three of this monitor and create a multi-monitor beast setup.
-If you need an eye and budget friendly IPS monitor with quality, you should definitely check out ASUS VX24AH.
+You can also pick two or three of these monitors and create a multi-monitor beast setup.
+If you need an eye and budget-friendly IPS monitor with quality, you should definitely check out ASUS VX24AH.